hejal28/peaked-circuits-yquantum/README.md

 - The notebooks repeat setup code; the shared simulation logic would be better factored into a single module imported by each.
-- MPS bond dimension was chosen by hand per circuit — an adaptive scheme that raises it until the peak stabilizes would be more robust.
+- MPS bond dimension was chosen by hand per circuit, an adaptive scheme that raises it until the peak stabilizes would be more robust.

 ## Context

-Built at the YQuantum × BlueQubit hackathon, Yale University, Spring 2026, as a 3-person team — pair-programmed throughout.
+Built at the YQuantum × BlueQubit hackathon, Yale University, Spring 2026, as a 3-person team, we worked together on separate problems throughout.
 Tools: Python, Qiskit, Qiskit Aer, NumPy.